stepup.core.interact¶

 This command must be executed in the top-level directory

-command is running in interactive mode.
+where a stepup command is running in interactive mode.

 You can better understand how the above example works by breaking it down into two parts: